 Since my election to the State Assembly in 2006, I have fought hard to secure funding for the sound walls, which has been a long and challenging process.
 In 2009, after many meetings and phone calls with my office, the Los Angeles Metropolitan Transportation Authority (Metro) agreed to dedicate $4.6 million to design and engineer the sound walls.
 Still, the $90 million required for actual construction proved elusive.
 After my election to the Los Angeles City Council in 2010, I continued to search high and low for ways to secure the money needed to construct the walls.

 The many years of hard work just paid off.
 As a member of the Metro Board of Directors, I led the charge and got the full Board to approve funding to construct the sound walls.
-The Board authorized the use of existing transportation sales tax funds and set 2016 as a target date for construction to begin.
-Metro will first revise and update the design and engineering work it did six years ago and then secure a contractor to carry out the project.
-Construction should take anywhere from 18 to 24 months to complete after it starts.
+Metro will revise and update the design and engineering work it did six years ago and then secure a contractor to carry out the project.

 This is a big win for Valley residents who deserve a greater measure of peace and quiet in their communities.
 I will continue to monitor the project closely and pledge to do everything I can to ensure that it proceeds on schedule.